nova-pkgs/python/Doc/library/os.path.rst

    ``os.path.join("c:", "foo")`` represents a path relative to the current directory on drive :file:`C:` (:file:`c:foo`), not :file:`c:\\foo`.

-   .. versionchanged:: 3.6
-      Accepts a :term:`path-like object` for *path* and *paths*.

 .. function:: normcase(path)

    Normalize the case of a pathname.
-On Windows, convert all characters in the pathname to lowercase, and also convert forward slashes to backward slashes.
+On Unix and Mac OS X, this returns the path unchanged; on case-insensitive filesystems, it converts the path to lowercase.
+On Windows, it also converts forward slashes to backward slashes.
-   On other operating systems, return the path unchanged.

-   .. versionchanged:: 3.6
-      Accepts a :term:`path-like object`.

 .. function:: normpath(path)